djeada/Linux-Notes/notes/managing_users.md

     awk -F: '{ print $1}' /etc/passwd | uniq

 ### Superuser
 The superuser is a privileged user with full access to all commands and files on a system, regardless of their permissions.
 There is no such thing a superuser without the access rights.
+This account is used for system administration.
 Typically, the superuser's login is `root`.
 A password is required to access the root account.
-Because the root account has the greatest potential for damage, the root password should be carefully chosen and kept in secret.
+Because the superuser has the greatest potential for damage, their password should be carefully chosen and kept in secret.

 Keep in mind that the following command should not be used: